H12345555/LifeExp-by-Country/README.md

 This project performs an end-to-end exploratory data analysis (EDA) of life expectancy trends in Canada, Mexico, and the United States using the Gapminder dataset.
-The workflow demonstrates core data science, data analytics, and data visualization skills in R, including:

-Grouped statistical summaries (mean, median, standard deviation) Multi-facet visualization and plot composition with ggplot2, patchwork, and gridExtra Statistical inference using ANOVA and Tukey’s HSD Automated export of figures for reporting
-The code results in a complete suite of visualizations (density plots, boxplots, bar charts, scatterplots with trends) and statistical tests to evaluate differences in life expectancy across countries from 1957–2007. <br><br>
+The workflow demonstrates core data science, data analytics, and data visualization skills in R, including grouped statistical summaries (mean, median, standard deviation), multi-faceted visualization and plot composition with multiple libraries (ggplot2, tidyverse, patchwork, and gridExtra), statistical interference, and more.
+The code results in a complete suite of visualizations (density plots, boxplots, bar charts, scatterplots with trends) and statistical tests to evaluate differences in life expectancies across countries from 1957–2007. <br><br>

 ## Skills Demonstrated
 ### Data Wrangling & Tidy Data Principles